yishonfighting/sign-model/README.md

 php-apple-signin
 =======
 PHP library to manage Sign In with Apple identifier tokens, and validate them server side passed through by the iOS client.
+You can change the way of getting the public key

 Installation
 ------------